rdeabreu/calico-aks-hands-on/README.md

-# Hands-on EKS Workshop
+# Hands-on AKS Workshop

 ## Preparation

 Once you clone the repo, all the yaml files to be applied below are in the "manifests" folder.

-### Create your EKS cluster
+### Create your AKS cluster

-Calico can be used as a CNI, or you can decide to use AWS VPC networking and have Calico only as plugin for the security policies.

-We will use the second approach during the workshop.
-Below an example on how to create a two nodes cluster with an smaller footprint, but feel free to create your EKS cluster with the parameters you prefer.
-Do not forget to include the region if different than the default on your account.
+Below an example on how to create a two nodes cluster with an smaller footprint, but feel free to create your AKS cluster with the parameters you prefer.
+First we will create a Resource Group, and then the cluster:

 ```
-eksctl create cluster --name <CLUSTER_NAME> --version 1.21 --node-type m5.xlarge
+az group create -l <REGION> -n <RG_NAME>
+az aks create -l <REGION> -g <RG_NAME> -n <CLUSTER_NAME> --node-vm-size Standard_DS3_v2 --node-count 2 --network-plugin azure
 ```

 ### Connect your cluster to Calico Cloud